thewoolleyman/git-revisionist-historian/README.md

 Manages updates to tags/branches of example/instructional repositories which are built up from multiple incremental changes, and automatically associates tags and/or branches with them based on unique strings in the commit message.

-***NOTE: There is not yet a native executable git extension `git-rh` (invokable as `git rh` when it is on the path), so for now assume all occurrences of `git rh` in the docs to be replaced with `java -jar build/libs/git-revisionist-historian.jar [options...]`.
+***IMPORTANT NOTE: There is not yet a native executable git extension `git-rh` (invokable as `git rh` when it is on the path), so for now assume all occurrences of `git rh` in the docs to be replaced with `java -jar build/libs/git-revisionist-historian.jar [options...]`.
 See "Building and Running Locally" below and watch [this story](https://www.pivotaltracker.com/story/show/150307700) for details.***